 Eastern Spruce budworm (Choristoneura fumiferana) is an insect that exists at endemic levels in the forest.
-However, every 30-40 years the insect's population has the potential to reach epidemic levels and cause extensive defoliation of balsam fir and spruce that may lead to tree mortality after several years of occurrence.
+However, every 30-40 years, the insect's population has the potential to reach epidemic levels and cause extensive defoliation of balsam fir and spruce that may lead to tree mortality after several years of occurrence.
 While management has taken steps to monitor regional trends in spruce budworm activity and is prepared to adjust harvesting to mitigate potential losses of commercial timber, there can be no assurances that future harvest levels of the affected species will be achievable.
+While spruce budworm outbreaks are widespread in Quebec, the Early Intervention Strategy started in New Brunswick in 2014 has resulted in no material impact to Acadian Timber lands to date.